Chapter 8 Geometric operations with vector layers

 What do you think will happen if we reverse the order of the arguments, as in st_join(nm,airports)?
 How many features is the result going to have, and why?

 In Section 7.6 we learned how to subset sf vector layers based on their attributes, just like an ordinary data.frame (Section 4.1.5).
 We can also subset an sf layer based on its intersection with another layer.
-Subsetting by location uses the same [ operator, using the other layer as the “index”.
+Spatial subsetting, or subsetting by location, uses the same [ operator, using the other layer as the “index”.
 Namely, an expression of the form x[y,]—where x and y are vector layers—returns a subset of x features that intersect with y.

 For example, the following expression creates a new layer nm1, with only those nm counties that intersect with the airports layer: